Return to top

 Why doesn’t my cake have a honeycomb look?

-If your cake rose too quickly, and then deflated you will lose the honeycomb effect.
-This will create a dense cake.
+If your cake rises too quickly and then deflates, you will lose the honeycomb effect, resulting in a dense cake.
 This could also be related to the temperature of the oven.
-Be sure to use an oven thermometer before adding the cake to make sure it is the exact temperature needed.
-Too hot and the cake will deflate.
-Too low and the cake will be too eggy in texture.
+Be sure to use an oven thermometer before adding the cake to make sure it is at the exact temperature needed.
+If the oven is too hot, the cake will deflate.
+If it is too low, the cake will be too eggy in texture.

-slice of banh bo nuong - Vietnamese honeycomb Cake cut to show green pandan inside, served on a white plate
+Vietnamese honeycomb cake cut to show green pandan inside, served on a white plate.

 Love this plant based dessert recipe?
 Please leave a 5-star rating 🌟 in the recipe below and/or a review in the comments section further down the page!